necrontier/easy-i3-on-Ubuntu/README.md

 Allowing for a easy way for to test i3wm in a familiar enviroment.

-The config file from this Repo has to replace the one in .config/i3/
+The config file from this Repo has to be placed in .config/i3/   (The folder called i3 can be manual created if it doesnt exist.)

 Required Software: